VebriCoders/VebriCoders/README.md

 - 😍 I want to collaborate in government agencies
 - 😊 Ask about the coding I discussed on youtube "Vebri Pradana"
 - 👌 How to contact me direct message instagram (@bri_vebri)
-- 💫 My dream is to be able to work in the Indonesian National Police DIV TIK
+- 💫 My dream is to be able to work at Markas Besar TNI - AD Staff Computer & Technology Information

 <br />